Thursday, September 30, 2010

 SP Guy Harris "Doc" White of Washington, D.C.
 This Georgetown University graduate and actual medical doctor starred for the White Sox from 1903 to 1911, helping them win the 1906 World Series with an 18-6 record, leading the AL in ERA with 1.52 and WHIP with 0.903.
 A year later, he went 27-13.
 The Sox tailed off a bit in 1912, taking him down with them, and his career record was 189-156.
 But his career ERA+ was 113, and his WHIP was 1.121.

 SP Eppa Rixey of Culpeper, Virginia.
-Despite all their success over the years, the Cincinnati Reds have only one pitcher in the Hall of Fame, and a lot of people don't think Rixey belongs, either.
+Despite all their success over the years, the Cincinnati Reds have only 1 pitcher in the Hall of Fame, Rixey, and a lot of people don't think he belongs, either.
 After helping the Phillies win their 1st Pennant in 1915, he went to the Reds in 1921 and put together seasons of 19, 25, 20, 15, 21, 14, 12 and 19 wins before tailing off.
 His career record was 266-251, 87-103 (but a 2.83 ERA) for the Phils and 179-148 with the Reds.
 His ERA+ was 115 and his WHIP 1.272.

 Then he hurt his elbow, and was traded to the Yankees.
-Today, he's probably best remembered for being with the expansion Seattle Pilots in 1969, where Jim Bouton would record in his diary Ball Four that Barber said, "My arm's not sore, it's just a little stiff."
+Today, he's probably best remembered for being with the expansion Seattle Pilots in 1969, where Jim Bouton would record in his diary that became the book Ball Four that Barber said, "My arm's not sore, it's just a little stiff."
 He hung on until 1974, finishing 121-106, with a 105 ERA+.

 SP Justin Verlander of Goochland, Virginia.
 Just 27 years old, he's already won 83 games in the majors, with an ERA+ of 117 and a WHIP of 1.259.
 In 2006, he was the AL Rookie of the Year, helping the Tigers win the Pennant.
 He has now made 3 All-Star Teams.

 He almost reached the Playoffs with the 2005 Phillies.
 He came within a run of the Pennant with the 2006 Mets, but Yadier Molina had other ideas.
 (That wasn't Wags' fault, but a 3-run blowup in the 9th in Game 2 of that NLCS was.)
 His ineffectiveness was a big reason why the Mets blew that big lead in 2007, and his injury was a big reason why they blew a September lead in 2008 as well.

 In 2009, he got back to the postseason with the Red Sox, but got shelled in 2 ALDS games against the Angels.
 His postseason ERA is 10.32, his WHIP 1.941.
 This season, he's had a renaissance at age 38 with the Atlanta Braves, going 7-2 with a 1.32 ERA and 36 games.
 Show of hands: Anybody think the Braves are going to win the Pennant with a 38-year-old Billy Wagner as their closer?
 Anybody?
 Anybody?
 Bueller?